 - Let your Dutch oven cool down before attempting to clean it

-- If the food will not break away from the Dutch oven you then need to boil water in the bottom of the oven and then scrape the burnt residue away with a wooden spoon
+- If the food does not break away from the Dutch oven, you need to boil water in the bottom of the oven and scrape the burnt residue away with a wooden spoon.

-- Remove oil, dirt, and grease by using warm water with dishwashing soap and wiping with a soft cotton cloth, after rinsing thoroughly, completely dry your Dutch oven
+- Remove oil, dirt, and grease using warm water with dishwashing soap and wiping with a soft cotton cloth; after rinsing thoroughly, completely dry your Dutch oven.

 - Acidic Cleaning Solution – This solution reduces discoloration due to oxidation.
-To make up the acidic cleaning solution you will require, 2 tablespoons of cream of tartar, white vinegar, or lemon juice.
+To make up the acidic cleaning solution, you will require two tablespoons of cream of tartar, white vinegar, or lemon juice.

-- Rub on gently with a soft sponge then dry with a soft cotton cloth.
+- Rub gently with a soft sponge, then dry with a soft cotton cloth.

 - Fill the pot with the solution.
-If the whole Dutch oven inside and out needs cleaning you can try submerging it in a larger pot.
-You can rub the outside of the Dutch oven with a cut lemon dipped in salt if you do not have a pot large enough to submerge your oven.
+If the Dutch oven needs cleaning, you can try submerging it in a larger pot.
+You can rub the outside of the Dutch oven with a cut lemon dipped in salt if you do not have a large pot to submerge your oven.

 - Bring the pot to a boil.
 Then let it simmer for 10 to 15 minutes